 After selling Jewels, modern art and letters, Sotheby’s will now bring under the hammer some of the most expensive and rare literary marvels in the world.
 This list would include a stash of letters written by Elizabeth I to the jailor of Mary Queen of Scots, Shakespeare’s First Folio, and a rare copy of John James Audubon’s Birds of America which sole for as much as $8.8 millions a good 10 years ago.

-An avid collector of books Frederick Fermor-Hesketh, his collection worth $12.30 million to $15.38 million is estimated to be auctioned off.
-Prominent in the lot is a copy of Birds of America valued at £4 million to £6 million bound on a “double elephant” folio for life-size bird pictures.
-Only 199 copies of the book exist with 180 of them owned by museums, libraries and universities.
-The copy of Shakespeare’s First Folio, which is another big item on sale, is estimated between $1.54 million and $2.30 million.
+An avid collector of books Frederick Fermor-Hesketh, his collection worth $12.30 million to $15.38 million is estimated to be auctioned.
+Prominent in the lot is a copy of Birds of America valued at £4 million to £6 million bonds on a “double elephant” folio for life-size bird pictures.
+Only 199 copies of the book exist, with 180 of them owned by museums, libraries, and universities.
+The copy of Shakespeare’s First Folio, another big item on sale, is estimated between $1.54 million and $2.30 million.